MICROSCOPE instrument in-flight characterization: Instrument characterization

 The mission did not only consist of scientific measurements.
 In order to improve the knowledge on all the aspects of the instrument and potentially understand a number of observations on the measurements, several characteristics of the electrostatic accelerometers were investigated through dedicated sessions.
 These characteristics all appear in the following simplified measurement equation of the sensor:

-$\Gamma_{0_i}$ is the measurement bias along ``$i$'' axis, $\Gamma_{app_i}$ is the actual acceleration close to $\Gamma_{meas_i}$ by a scale factor $K_{1_i}$, $\frac{k_i}{m}$ is the stiffness inducing an additional bias when the test-mass is displaced at a distance $d_i$ with respect to its equilibrium position ($m$ being the mass of the test-mass), $K_{2_i}$ is the quadratic factor, $Ct_{j,i}$ represent the couplings with the linear accelerations $\Gamma_{app_j}$ along ``$j$'' axes, $Cr_{j,i}$ represent the couplings with the angular accelerations $\dot{\Omega}_{j}$ about ``$j$'' axes and $n_i$ represents the measurement noise.
+$\Gamma_{0_i}$ is the measurement bias along ``$i$'' axis, which includes a DC component and very low-frequency variations such as drift, acceleration systematic errors due to various defects in the mechanics or electronics, parasitic effects, which may even vary at the test frequency. $\Gamma_{app_i}$ is the actual acceleration close to $\Gamma_{meas_i}$ by a relative scale factor $K_{1_i}$ , close to 1, which is the ratio between the actual scale factor, converting voltage to acceleration, and its on-ground estimation.
+The error is due to the knowledge on the scale factor electrostatic model itself and to the mechanics and electronics manufacture accuracy (\textless1\%). $k_i$ is the stiffness inducing an additional force when the test-mass is displaced at a distance $d_i$ with respect to its equilibrium position ($m$ being the mass of the test-mass). $K_{2_i}$ is the quadratic factor. $Ct_{j,i}$ represent the couplings with the linear accelerations $\Gamma_{app_j}$ along ``$j$'' axes. $Cr_{j,i}$ represent the couplings with the angular accelerations $\dot{\Omega}_{j}$ about ``$j$'' axes.
+The last term $n_i$ represents the measurement noise.